 • T-Rex EZchange Gold allows the user to choose the correct grinding pressure needed

-One of the hottest trends in diamond tooling today is the use of transitional diamonds or hybrid diamond tooling, which combines the deep cutting and grinding action of metal tooling with the softer polishing action of resin tooling, making the progression from grinding to polishing easier and faster.
-Modern contractors are also testing the use of diamond-impregnated pads, which are easier to use and tend to last longer than traditional diamond tooling.
+One of the hottest trends in diamond tooling today is transitional diamonds or hybrid diamond tooling.
+This approach combines the deep cutting and grinding action of metal tooling with the softer polishing action of resin tooling, streamlining the transition from grinding to polishing.